Sush1090/ThermoCycleSim.jl/README.md

 Every default component has the following variables : `P(t)`,`s_in(t)`,`p_in(t)`,`T_in(t)`,`h_in(t)`,`ρ_in(t)`,`s_out(t)`,`p_out(t)`,`T_out(t)`,`h_out(t)`,`ρ_out(t)` and two ports `inport` and `outport`.
 Follow the [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) documentation for further understanding futher variable handeling.

+Note: sign convetion: Power supplied to the system is +ve while from thee system is -ve

 ## Examples
 ### Organic Rankine Cycle
 Example of Organic Rankine Cycle using R134A

 ```
-using CoolPropCycles, ModelingToolkit, DifferentialEquations, CoolProp
+using CoolPropCycles, ModelingToolkit, DifferentialEquations, CoolProp, Plots

 @independent_variables t